 - The handheld options usually last longer than the necklaces since they have more surface area to chew on.

-Please note that providing a safe outlet for chewing may not be the only thing your child needs.
+Please note that providing a safe outlet for chewing may not be the only thing needed.
 Doing gum massage on a regular basis, for instance, can be very beneficial to provide proprioceptive input to all areas of the mouth.
 Adding harder-to-chew foods to the diet may help as well.
-Figuring out why they need to chew can be helpful (is something in his/her life causing extra stress/anxiety that can be decreased or managed?).
+Figuring out why there's a need to chew can be helpful (is something causing extra stress/anxiety that can be decreased or managed?).
 And lastly, consult with an occupational therapist (OT) to see if what's called a "sensory diet" of activities will help calm / regulate their sensory system.